coder/code-server/docs/termux.md

 7. Run `touch /root/.pyenv/version && echo "your_version_here" > /root/.pyenv/version`
 8. (You may have to start Debian again) Run `python3 -V` to verify if PATH works or not.
    > If `python3` doesn't work but pyenv says that the install was successful in step 6 then try running `$PYENV_ROOT/versions/your_version/bin/python3`.
-9. You can now switch users by `su - username` and try running `python3 -V` and `pip -V` to check if it works or not.